Top 10 Things to Know When Moving to Germany

 1. Trash and Recycling

-You will immediately become a sanitation engineer.
+You will immediately become a recycling guru.
 Germany does not play around when it comes to trash and recycling.
-It is now my belief that everyone should have a mandatory seminar on how to recycle properly in accordance to German Standards.

-Not to mention, trash pickups can range from 1 to 3 weeks for each depending on the city you live in.
+Trash pickups can range from 1 to 3 weeks for each type of trash or recycling bin, depending on the city you live in.
+The containers can fill up fast during this time.
 Talk about taking a serious look at our habits as humans and becoming more aware of our footprint on this earth.
-Kudos to you, Germany!
+Kudos to you, Deutschland!

 2. Lazy Sundays